kunalbhat/replyall-scraper/README.md

 ##### Nokogiri

-Parsing an HTML/XML document is very easey with [Nokogiri](http://www.nokogiri.org/).
+Parsing an HTML/XML document is easily done thanks to [Nokogiri](http://www.nokogiri.org/).
 After that, all the `divs` with class `freddie` are pulled into an array.
 The first one of those is the current Freddie.

 ```
 doc = Nokogiri::HTML(open("http://www.mailchimp.com/replyall"))
 @freddies = doc.css("div.freddie")

+@active_freddie = @freddies.first['id']
 ```

 The `id` of the element is then checked against an existing stored `id` in a database.
 If the new fetched `id` doesn't match the previous, we have a new Freddie!